 With Purch ramping up video production for 2016, we found ourselves recording voice-over work.
-We purchased the fantastic Yeti Blue microphone and are very pleased with the quality of recordings.
+We purchased the fantastic Yeti Blue microphone and are very pleased with the quality of the recordings.
 However, when recording, our offices do not necessarily lend themselves to capturing solid audio.
 Brick and glass walls, very high ceilings, and any ambient office chatter finds it’s way into the tracks.

 In order to contain the human voice and block external noise, we built this cheap fix.
 Based on the full-size vocal booth approach of recording studios, our version sits perfectly on a desktop.

 Listen to the audio file attached to this post to hear the difference.
 The difference is easily noticeable.